-The following horizontal JFMs are shipped with LuaTEX-ja:
+Default horizontal JFMs The following horizontal JFMs are shipped with LuaT_EX-ja.

-jfm-ujis.lua A standard horizontal JFM in LuaT_EX-ja.
-This JFM is based on upnmlminr-h.tfm, a metric for UTF/OTF package that is used in upT_EX.
+jfm-ujis.lua A standard horizontal JFM of LuaT_EX-ja.
+This file is based on upnmlminr-h.tfm, a metric for UTF/OTF package that is used in upT_EX.
 When you are going to use the luatexja-otf package, you should use this JFM.